 While it generally is stable, there can be a couple of issues due to the emulator.
 Here is a short list of the most common issues with M chips with the solutions:

-For Movavi Video Editor Plus:
+For older versions of Movavi Video Editor Plus:

 • Only the first frame of the video is playing in the preview area.
 This can be fixed by disabling ‘Optimize HD Clips’ in ‘Movavi Video Editor Plus’ menu->Preferences->Accelerations.